hhu-stups/value-translator/README.md

-Some collections types are provided as interpretations of sets, e.g. functions, these are validated at runtime:
+Some collections types are provided as interpretations of sets, e.g. functions, these are computed and validated at runtime:

     BSet<BTuple<BNumber, BAtom>> set = Translator.translate("{(1,a), (2, b), (3,c)}");
     Map<Integer, String> map = set